-After receiving her Masters in Directing in 2016, Grandison continued to produce award-winning short films such as Professional Cuddler, starring Dana Ivey, Just One Bite for Regal & Coca-Cola, as well as directing commercials and music videos.
-Her latest short film, The Bed Head, is a literary adaptation, based on ‘The Bedhead’ by Jennifer Grahame, which recently toured the (2018) festival circuit, premiering domestically and internationally across North America, Africa, France, and the Caribbean.
-Unspoken also took home awards,
+After receiving her Master's in Directing, Grandison produced award-winning short films such as Professional Cuddler, starring Dana Ivey, Just One Bite for Regal & Coca-Cola, as well as directing commercials and music videos.
+Her latest short film, Unspoken, is a literary adaptation, based on ‘The Bedhead’ by Jennifer Grahame, which recently toured the (2018) festival circuit, premiering domestically and internationally across North America, Africa, France, and the Caribbean.
+Unspoken also took home awards, winning the Audience Award for Best Short Film at the Katra Film series and New York Women in Film & Television’s Most Outstanding Female Content Creator at the same series in 2020.

 Recently, Grandison participated in the AICP’s Over 40 Mentorship Program (2021-22), selected SHOOT 2020 New Directors showcase, was a screenplay finalist in the Anchorage International Film Festival (2020), and was a part of the inaugural Australian International Screen Forum’s Women in Screen workshop (2019).
 Danae’s work explores themes of human empathy while masterfully encouraging critical dialogue on how we can understand our narratives and those told in society.